Posts Tagged Knox County DUI

 Often, following a DUI arrest, the Tennessee officer will offer an arrestee the ability to refuse to submit to a chemical test of the officer’s choice (blood, breath or urine).
 Tennessee law, however, also provides that even if the arrestee refuses to submit to a chemical test, the office can obtain a search warrant to forcefully obtain the sample.
 During these “no refusal” enforcement periods, the Tennessee Highway Patrol typically has a Tennessee judge (or judges) on call.
 If the judge determines that the requisite legal grounds (based on the officer’s DUI investigation) exist, a search warrant can be obtained allowing the officer to obtain a chemical test (most often a blood sample), even over the objection (or refusal) of the motorist placed under arrest.

 More information about the Tennessee Implied Consent Law can be found by visiting our website or in the prior blog post, “Tennessee DUI No Refusal Weekends.”
-You may also contact our attorneys, Steve, Sara, or Nate by calling 865-249-7200.
+You may also contact our attorneys, Steve and Sara, by calling 865-249-7200.
 Even during this busy holiday season, the attorneys at Oberman & Rice are available to speak with you 24/7.

 , , , , , , , , , , , , , ,